 Is Illinois a no-fault state?

-Illinois is a fault-based vehicle insurance state, meaning that the driver who causes the accident is responsible for compensating the injured party who suffered harm as a result of the crash.
-In other words, the financial responsibility for injuries and other damages resulting from the accident is the obligation of the determined at-fault party.
+No, Illinois is a fault-based vehicle insurance state.
+This means that the driver who causes the accident is responsible for compensating the injured party who suffered harm as a result of the crash.

 Legal Resources for Illinois Trucking Accident Victims